Merrimac, Queensland: History

 Merrimac State School opened on 25 July 1917.

 Merrimac State High School opened on 30 January 1979 (but is now within the suburb of Mermaid Waters).

 St Michael's College opened on 4 February 1985.

 St Michael's College opened its Carrara campus on 4 February 1985, but, as at 2021, this campus is within the boundaries of Merrimac.

 All Saints Anglican School opened on 28 January 1987.

-Gold Coast Jewish Day School opened on 1995 at 16A Ghilgai Road and was renamed King Solomon College on 1 January 1996.
+Gold Coast Jewish Day School opened in 1995 at 16A Ghilgai Road and was renamed King Solomon College on 1 January 1996.
 In 2007, the Gold Coast Montessori College relocated to share the King Solomon College site (having been originally established on 13 July 2002 at Lot 2, Mudgeeraba Road, Mudgeeraba).
 Faced with falling student numbers, King Solomon College suspended its operation on 18 July 2008.
 Gold Coast Montessori College closed on 31 October 2008.
 Two schools merged forming Queensland Independent College on 2 April 2009, closing on 16 June 2017.

 The Queensland Football School took over the site of the Queensland Independent College at 16A Ghilgai Road to commence operation at January 2020, but the school did not open.